Fire Island Lighthouse Unit Home Page

 Since there is no parking within Fire Island National Seashore, those visiting the Fire Island Lighthouse unit of the park must use the Field 5 parking lot at Robert Moses State Park (a fee is required to enter the park).
 The Fire Island Lighthouse Beach officially starts at the border with the state park and continues past the lighthouse to the town of Kismet.
 The Fire Island Lighthouse itself is .6-mile from the parking lot and reached along a boardwalk.

-As expected, most people put the least amount of effort into getting to the beach and just set up shop near the parking lot, which is still in the state park.
+Most people put the least amount of effort into getting to the beach and just set up shop near the parking lot, which is still in the state park.
 However, some people continue on down towards the lighthouse and even farther, which is way more effort than required.
 Why?

 The Lighthouse Beach was formerly the most popular nude beach in New York City.
 From what I understand, going topless is not illegal, but full nudity is illegal in New York State.
 However, the nudity laws are state laws, not federal laws, and the National Park Service historically did not enforce them.
 The nude beach at the lighthouse goes back long before Fire Island National Seashore was created, so the National Park Service’s stance was to let things continue as they have always been.
 That is until Hurricane Sandy hit in 2012.